2023 & Beyond

 We’ve got a good thing going and look forward to what’s coming next.
 We’re actively recruiting ambitious, ownership-minded attorneys looking for a better way to practice and who are excited to see how we can help them enjoy a more integrated and pleasant way to work.
-We’ll remain true to our Why – to cultivate a non-traditional, entrepreneurial law firm in which we build fulfilling and sustainable lives in and out of work.
+We’ll remain true to our Why – to cultivate a non-traditional, entrepreneurial law firm by which we create and maintain fulfilling and sustainable lives for our team, our clients, and our community.

 We’ll also keep emphasizing our practical and business-oriented approach to what other lawyers see as only legal problems, and be on the lookout for forward-thinking clients who appreciate the value we offer.
 And we’ll continue to take proactive and supportive care of the businesses and individuals who’ve come to trust us over the past decade.